 2.1 Data

-We used monthly geopotential height, air temperature, ozone mixing ratio, and total column ozone (TOC) at 2.5º longitude by 2.5º latitude of horizontal resolution and 37 vertical isobaric levels from the European Centre for Medium-Range Weather Forecasts Reanalysis version 5 [ERA; Hersbach et al. (2019)] for the period 1979 – 2019.
+We used monthly geopotential height, air temperature, ozone mixing ratio, and total column ozone (TCO) at 2.5º longitude by 2.5º latitude of horizontal resolution and 37 vertical isobaric levels from the European Centre for Medium-Range Weather Forecasts Reanalysis version 5 [ERA; Hersbach et al. (2019)] for the period 1979 – 2019.
 Most of our analysis is restricted to the post-satellite era to avoid confounding factors arising from the incorporation of satellite observations, but we also used the preliminary back extension of ERA5 from 1950 to 1978 (Bell et al. 2020) to describe long-term trends.
 We derived streamfunction at 200 hPa from ERA5 vorticity using the FORTRAN subroutine FISHPACK (Adams, Swartztrauber, and Sweet 1999) and we computed horizontal wave activity fluxes following Plumb (1985).
 Sea Surface Temperature (SST) monthly fields are from Extended Reconstructed Sea Surface Temperature (ERSST) v5 (Huang et al. 2017) and precipitation monthly data from the CPC Merged Analysis of Precipitation (CMAP, P. Xie and Arkin 1997), with a 2º and 2.5º horizontal resolution, respectively.
 The rainfall gridded dataset is based on information from different sources such as rain gauge observations, satellite inferred estimations and the NCEP-NCAR reanalysis, and it is available from 1979 to the present.

 The Oceanic Niño Index (ONI, Bamston, Chelliah, and Goldenberg 1997) comes from NOAA’s Climate Prediction Center and the Dipole Mode Index (DMI, Saji and Yamagata 2003) from Global Climate Observing System Working Group on Surface Pressure.